Duet3D/wiki-content/User_manual/Machine_configuration/robot_4_axis_palletized.md

 |M669 K13 A"RRRRp"|3 actuators
 |M669 K13 A"RRRRpR"|4 actuators
 |M669 K13 A"PRRRRp"|3 actuators version on linear rail

+(p must be lowercase.
+Uppercase P would mean prismatic joint)

 Reverse mode means: the robots plate is used to place the object and the endpoint (hotend, drill) is installed above stationary. tbd: how to configure => DH parameters